What is an electrical hazard?

 |Low risk area where the environment is not hazardous AND the use does not pose an increased risk to cables||3 monthly||6 monthly|

-Table 2: Measurement of operating/trip time (conducted by a licensed electrician) in high, medium and low risk areas
+Table 2: Measurement of operating/trip time in high, medium and low risk areas

 |High risk areas where the environment AND the use increases the risk of cable damage or shortening of life expectancy||12 monthly||12 monthly|